 - This total of over $1 billion consists of both medical related costs and indirect costs due to lost productivity and absenteeism.

-If you would like to learn a breathing technique that may improve your asthma symptoms, contact us today.
+If you would like to learn an asthma relief breathing technique that may improve your symptoms, contact us today.